SyedaFizzah/Horizon-Reduction-Makes-RL-Scalable/README.md

 This project is a study of a research paper that asks a simple but important question:

-> *Why do most Reinforcement Learning (RL) algorithms stop improving even when you give them more data?*
+> *Why do most Offline Reinforcement Learning (RL) algorithms stop improving even when you give them more data?*

 The paper's answer is: **the horizon is too long.**